-PURE ORIGIN LAUNCHES ‘COUNTRY FOCUS’ WITH A SPOTLIGHT ON ITALY AND ANNOUNCES GLOBAL PARTNERS & EXHIBITORS06 Dec 2018
+PURE ORIGIN LAUNCHES ‘COUNTRY FOCUS’ WITH A SPOTLIGHT ON ITALY AND ANNOUNCES GLOBAL PARTNERS & EXHIBITORS

 Within London’s largest festival of fashion Pure London, Pure Origin continues to evolve into the UK’s number one destination for sourcing and manufacturing, knowledge and solutions.
 This coming February (10th – 12th) Pure Origin’s global line-up includes a newly launched ‘Country Focus’ which this season spotlights Italy.

 As a convenient and cost-effective way for buyers to meet with UK and international manufacturers, Pure Origin brings together over 200 exhibitors from 13 countries to create a wide range of business and networking opportunities, new thinking and innovation.
 Garment and fabric suppliers, denim and textile designers and technology brands attract buyers, sourcing, and technical personnel from the likes of Asos, White Stuff, Victoria Beckham, River Island, JD Sports, Marks & Spencer and Selfridges.